Frequently asked questions about server virtualisation are answered in this tip for network pros, with a specific...

 The short answer to this question is that there is no impact on the network.
 Virtual servers work just like physical servers when it comes to sending and receiving traffic on the network.

 The longer answer to the question is that network performance can suffer if multiple virtual servers share the same physical network adapter.
 In such cases, the network adapter can cause a bottleneck for the virtual servers.
-You can easily get around this problem, however, by installing multiple network adapters and setting up the virtual environment
+You can easily get around this problem, however, by installing multiple network adapters and setting up the virtual environment so that each virtual machine gets its own network adapter.

 Virtual Server 2005 also gives you the option of creating an internal network.
 An internal network is simply a network servicing only the virtual machines.
 This allows the virtual machines to communicate with one another through a dedicated backbone without having to place packets on the physical network.
 Keep in mind that internal networks are accessible only to virtual machines.